Connects: Watson Lake, YT, to Klondike Highway

 Miles from Watson Lake (WL) shown.

 WL 0 WATSON LAKE (pop.
 1,563); all services.
 Junction of the Campbell Highway with the Alaska Highway.
-Watson Lake Signforest is located at this junction, adjacent Visitor Information Centre; check Campbell Highway road conditions at visitor centre before driving.
+Watson Lake Sign Post Forest (pictured above) is located at this junction.
+The Watson Lake Visitor Information Centre is inside the Watson Lake Recreation Centre; parking and access to both the recreation/visitor center and signpost forest from the Campbell Highway.
+Check Campbell Highway road conditions at the visitor center before driving.

 WL 6.3 Access west 1.7 miles to Watson Lake Airport.
 The terminal at the airport was built in 1942 and is a designated Heritage Building.